Contrasting BIQI International (OTCMKTS:BIQIF) and Cal-Maine Foods (OTCMKTS:CALM)

 BIQI International Holding Corporation engages in the energy, health, and other investment activities.
 The company was formerly known as Renmin Tianli Group, Inc. and changed its name to BIQI International Holding Corporation in January 2019.
 BIQI International Holding Corporation was incorporated in 2009 and is based in Wuhan, the People's Republic of China.

-Receive News & Ratings for BIQI International Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BIQI International and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Cal-Maine Foods Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Cal-Maine Foods and related companies with MarketBeat.com's FREE daily email newsletter.